aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 ### perspective {#perspective--}

-Returns or sets the perspective for the 3-D chart view.
+Returns or sets the perspective for the three‑dimensional chart view.
 Must be between 0 and 100.
 This property is ignored if the RightAngleAxes property is True.

 ```javascript
 perspective : number;